 After receiving your freeze request, each credit reporting company will send you a confirmation letter containing a unique PIN (personal identification number) or password.
 Keep the PIN or password in a safe place, you will need it if you choose to lift the freeze.
-If you do place a security freeze prior to enrolling in the credit monitoring service as described above, you will need to remove the freeze in order to sign up for the credit monitoring service.
-After you sign up for the credit monitoring service, you may refreeze your credit file.
+If you do place a security freeze prior to enrolling in the credit monitoring service as described above, you will need to remove the freeze in order to sign up for the credit monitoring service, you may refreeze your credit file.